T-72M4CZ: Upgrade

 The main goal of modernization was to achieve combat parameters and utility properties of 3rd - 4th generation tanks.
 The upgrade increased the firepower by conducting effective fire from place or while moving and increased the effects of under-caliber projectiles with a completely new ammunition for the tank cannon and the possibility of observation by day and night.
 The new powerplant and the modification of the chassis significantly contributed to increasing the mobility and maneuverability of the tank.
 Passive and active tank protection in combat was also increased by attaching dynamic body protection and turret protection, reinforcing the armor and body modification, laser detection and indication system, new protective smoke grenade and protective masking system (against visual, infra and radiolocation survey).

 The upgrade was a joint venture between Nimda, Finmeccanica - Selex Galileo of Italy and VOP CZ (VOP025).
 The upgrade consists of a new powerpack in the form of Perkins Condor CV 12, Allison XTG-411-6N automatic transmission and Selex Galileo TURMS/T Fire Control System.
 The navigation system was upgraded with NBV-97, which was developed by Letecké Přístroje Praha SRO and a new communications suite has been added.

 For protection, a new ERA called DYNA (DYNamic Armour) developed in the Czech Republic was added along with full NBC protection and a fire detection and suppression system by German company Kidde Deugra.

-Deep Refurbishment
+Deep Refurbishment Failure

-A deep refurbishment for the T-72M4CZ is underway from 2022 to 2025.
-Refurbishment of all 30 tanks is expected to be finished by 31 December 2025.
+A deep refurbishment for the T-72M4CZ was underway from 2022 to 2025.
+Refurbishment of all 30 tanks was expected to be finished by 31 December 2025.

+In December 2025 the modernisation was cancelled, due to technical problems identified during testing.
+In a statement the Czech Ministry of Defense said: "The problems arose due to the error coefficient of individual electronic components of the fire control system.
+Repair of these elements is impossible".

+Due to the technicals problems, the high cost for a complete replacement of the fire control systems the Ministry of Defence decided to withdraw these tanks from service and started negotiating a compensation from VOP CZ.